mimrahe/SQLiteORM/README.md

 # SQLiteORM

-**SQLiteORM helps developers using SQLite in Android easier!** It's an ORM-like tool for faster development.
+**SQLiteORM helps developers using SQLite in Android easier!** It's an ORM-like tool for multi table databases faster development.

 ## How to install
 ### in gradle